What Is an ICHRA? How Individual Coverage HRAs Work for Small Businesses in 2026 (Arizona Guide)

 As an employer, you’re probably aware of the advantages of offering healthcare coverage for employees.
 Healthcare coverage is consistently ranked as one of the top benefits professionals want from employers today.
-The U.S. Bureau of Labor Statistics reported in March 2023, 96% of private industry union workers and 69% of private industry nonunion employees had access to healthcare benefits.
+The U.S. Bureau of Labor Statistics reported in September 2025, 72% of private industry workers had access to healthcare benefits.

 You have lots of options for the type of healthcare benefits you offer your staff.
-One option is to provide an Individual Coverage Health Reimbursement Arrangement, or ICHRA.
 ICHRAs provide your employees with more freedom in the healthcare providers they choose to work with.
 They can also help your business save money compared to other small business group health insurance plans.

 This guide explains what an ICHRA is, what the potential benefits of offering one are, and how to make one available for your business.